Craig Harrison (footballer): Hartlepool United

 On 26 May 2017, Harrison was appointed as manager of newly relegated National League club Hartlepool United.

 Harrison was awarded the National League's manager of the month award for October 2017.
 Following only one victory since late November, Harrison left his position as manager in February 2018.

 Bangor City

 On 23 May 2018, Harrison was appointed as manager of Bangor City following their relegation from the Welsh Premier League after failing to obtain a tier one license.
 On 19 October the same year he left the club to go to Connah's Quay as first team coach.
 He stated a desire to return to full-time work as the key factor behind his decision.

 Connah's Quay Nomads

 In October 2018, Harrison joined the coaching staff at Connah's Quay Nomads following his departure from Bangor City.

 In September 2021, Harrison was appointed manager of Connah's Quay following the resignation of Andy Morrison.

+Return to The New Saints

+In August 2022 he returned to The New Saints as Head Coach.